 The Alcohol and Other Drugs Committee (AODC) is responsible for developing and executing an annual plan to address alcohol and other drug issues.
 The AODC works collaboratively to promote other Health and Wellness initiatives on campus.

 Alcohol Awareness Week is a fun, engaging, and meaningful way for students to learn about alcohol.
-The week focuses on safe drinking and busting the myths associated with college drinking.
-Alcohol Awareness Week is held the third full week of October.
+The week focuses on harm reduction and busting the myths associated with college drinking.
+Alcohol Awareness Week is held the week of Halloween every year.

 Interested in exploring your relationship with alcohol? e-CHECKUP TO GO is a free and confidential online survey tool that will provide instant personalized feedback, including a custom BAC (blood alcohol content) chart, how much money you spend on drinks each month, and helpful strategies if you would like to change your drinking habits.
 It takes 20-30 minutes to complete and it's available to the entire WCU community.